showravj2-create/Nuroserg_U_r/README.md

 3. Test-time augmentation and uncertainty maps identify clinically ambiguous regions and correlate with segmentation error.
 4. A carefully controlled 2D/2.5D U-Net provides a useful, reproducible baseline against which stronger 3D methods can be compared.

-## Why this is research-oriented
+##  Research-orientation

-This repository treats segmentation as an **experimental study**, not merely a model demo:
+This repo treats segmentation as an **experimental study**, not merely a model demo:

 - patient-level train/validation/test splitting
 - reproducible seeds and experiment configs